Dmitri9149/Rust_Tokenizers/README.md

 ```

-And below is the sample output of the programm:
+And below is the sample output of the programm (NUMBER OF ITERATIONS IS ABOUT 5745 WHEN ALL THE WORDS IN THE TEXT WILL BE THE GENERATED TOKENS):
 ```
 ~>/bpe$ cargo run --example bpe_examples
    Compiling bpe v0.1.0 (/home/dmitri/bpe)